 2. How Do You Plan to Live in Retirement?

 If you want to continue your current lifestyle in retirement, you’ll need to generate roughly the same amount as your annual income when you retire.
-However, you may need less if you have fewer expenses in retirement, which is common for people who are no longer commuting for work and no longer have children living at home.
+However, you may need less income per year if you have fewer expenses in retirement, which is common for people who are no longer commuting for work, who own their home or who no longer have children living at home.

 3. Will You Continue Working After Retirement?